Skip to content

 NOT Northern Ireland or crown dependencies

-Both GivBack and smart tariff controls issue automated commands to your battery.
-Running both simultaneously causes scheduling conflicts, unexpected charging patterns, and erratic battery behaviour.
+Compatibility warning: GivBack is NOT recommended if you're on Octopus Intelligent Flux or a similar smart tariff that controls your battery.
+Both issue automated commands to your battery — running both simultaneously causes scheduling conflicts and erratic behaviour.
 If you're on Octopus Intelligent, use Octopus's own grid services scheme instead.
-Contact your energy provider first.

 Getting started